 Since we are talking about portable generators in this article, the ideal weight shouldn’t be more than 50 pounds.
 You will be carrying it with you on road trips and camping, so you need a generator that’s lightweight.
 At 55.2 lbs, Yamaha EF2200iS is one of the lightest generators on our list.
 Despite the weight, you will need another person to help you carry it.

-If you don’t plan to take the generator on camping trips and want to use them around your house, Goal Zero Yeti 1400 WiFi is a good choice, as well as other solar generators models if you are standing for an eco-friendly energy source.
-It weighs 43.7 lbs and has handles that make it convenient to carry.
+If you don’t plan to take the generator on camping trips and want to use them around your house, small versions like Champion Power Equipment 20949 is a way to go.
 Bigger generators like Westinghouse WGen7500DF and Honda EU3000IS weigh over 130 pounds and meant more for stationary use.
 You can still drag it on their wheels to nearby locations, but they aren’t ideal for camping trips.
 Alternately, you can mount them in your RV for long-term use because of them have RV-ready outlets and are fuel efficient.

 But always keep in mind, that if you think that a portable generator still is not portable enough for you, then you can always consider portable power stations, in case it will suite your output needs.

 Warranty and customer service